Everything you Need to Know about Dished Ends

-- Microscopic cracks – a common issue in cold pressed dished ends where it could suffer excessive thinning in the process (cold forming).
+- Microscopic cracks – a common issue in cold formed dished ends where it could suffer excessive thinning in the process (cold forming).
 This rarely happens when using the hot pressed method.
-Based on record, there is a 10% maximum thinning and this only happened 5% of the cases based on Australian Pressure Vessel Head’s record.
+Based on record, there is a 10% maximum thinning.
+It’s usually only 5% based on our history.

-How important Is the appearance of a Dished End?
+How important Is the appearance of a Dished End or Pipe Cap?

 The appearance does not determine the quality of the Dished Ends.
 In fact a hot pressed dished end usually products a rougher finish but better quality dished end, while cold forming is the opposite.

 The more common cold pressed dish ends generally appear shinier because of its finish.
-While hot pressed types, which are a lot superior than cold pressed, can be prettied up with a shot blasting and prime coat painting finishing touch.
+While hot pressed types, which is usually superior to cold pressed, can be shined up with a shot blasting and prime coat painting.

 How would you know the quality of the Dished End by looking at it?